ruesato/struct-figma-plugin/README.md

 3. **Import JSON**:
    - Drag and drop a JSON file into the plugin sidebar, or
    - Click "Choose File" to browse for a JSON file
+4. **Review Automatic Detection**: Check the logs to see how your JSON was parsed
+   - The plugin automatically detects arrays in wrapped objects
+   - Debug messages show the extraction process
-4. **Preview Data**: Review the first 10 rows of your JSON data
+5. **Preview Data**: Review the first 10 rows of your JSON data with all nested keys visible
-5. **Map Keys**:
+6. **Review Smart Mappings**:
-   - Each JSON key will appear with an input field
+   - Each JSON key appears with an **auto-populated layer name**
-   - Enter the corresponding Figma layer name for each key you want to map
+   - Default names are intelligently chosen (e.g., `encounters[].diagnosis` → `diagnosis`)
+   - Edit any mapping if your layer names differ
    - Leave empty to skip mapping for that key
-6. **Apply Data**: Click "Apply Data to Selection" to update your layers
+7. **Apply Data**: Click "Apply Data to Selection" to update your layers

 ## JSON Data Format

-The plugin supports both array and object formats:
+The plugin intelligently handles various JSON formats:

-### Array Format (Recommended)
+### Direct Array Format
 ```json
 [
   {